 JWST's Mid InfraRed Instrument (MIRI) provides a unique opportunity to spectroscopically characterize the surface compositions of terrestrial exoplanets for the first time.
 Close-in, rocky planets orbiting M dwarfs are ideal targets for these studies, and recent Spitzer and JWST measurements have shown that many have little to no atmosphere.
-There are currently six hot, rocky exoplanets, including LHS 3844 b, whose thermal emission spectra will soon be measured with MIRI LRS.
+There are currently six hot rocky exoplanets, including LHS 3844 b, whose thermal emission spectra will soon be measured with MIRI LRS.
 Current models for the bare-rock spectra of these planets utilize a spectral library from Hu, Ehlmann, & Seager (2012) spanning a limited number of surface types.
-It was measured at room temperature, and does not capture temperature-dependent changes in spectral feature shapes.
+This library was also measured at room temperature, and does not capture temperature-dependent changes in spectral feature shapes.
 Here we present a new spectral library that includes a larger variety of rock types with varying textures (solid slab, coarsely crushed, and fine powder), as well as high temperature (up to 830 K) emissivity measurements for select samples.
-We use this new library to quantify the precision needed to distinguish between different surface types and textures, as well as the relative importance of high-temperature spectral libraries for modeling the bare-rock surface thermal emission spectra of hot, rocky exoplanets with JWST.
+We use this new library to quantify the precision needed to distinguish between different surface types and textures, as well as the relative importance of high-temperature spectral libraries for modeling the bare-rock surface thermal emission spectra spectral libraries for modeling the bare-rock surface thermal emission spectra for the spectral libraries for modeling the bare-rock surface thermal emission spectra of hot rocky exoplanets with JWST.